arms-mbon/analysis_release_001/latest/taxonomic_assignments/README.md

-Here are the output files containing the taxonomic assignments from the PEMA processing of the ARMS-MBON sequences taken between 2018 and 2020, for the COI gene.
+Here are the output files containing the taxonomic assignments from the PEMA processing of the ARMS-MBON sequences taken between 2018 and 2020, for the COI, 18S, and ITS marker genes.

 The first chunk of files are "Extended final tables" that contain the following information:
 * an ASV/OTU identifier (these numbers being unique with a single PEMA run)